Number of Credits

 This CME activity has been designed to change learner competence and focuses on the American Board of Medical Specialties areas of patient care, practice-based learning and systems-based practice.

-- 1.50 Enduring Materials, Self-Study AAFP Prescribed Credit(s) – Competency Assessment
+- 1.50 Enduring Materials, Self-Study AAFP Elective Credit(s) – Competency Assessment

 AAFP Prescribed credit is accepted by the American Medical Association as equivalent to AMA PRA Category 1 Credit™ toward the AMA Physician’s Recognition Award.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.